bensheldon/island94.org/_posts/2025-10-08-hanami-and-loading-code-faster.md

 end
 ```

 Keys are global, and keys whose objects have been loaded live in  `Hanami.app.keys` .
 If the key’s object hasn’t been loaded yet, it will be converted from a string to… whatever (not just constants)… when it’s needed to execute.
 Individual objects can be accessed with `Hanami.app["thekey"]` when debugging, but normal code should get them injected from Deps.
+By convention, keys match a class name but they don't have to.

-Functional components in Hanami have a key, but not everything is functional: classes that embody a bit of data (in Hanami these are called Structs) do not have entries in the app container, and therefore don't have keys.
+Not _everything_ has to have a key.
+Functional components in Hanami have a key, but classes that embody a bit of data (in Hanami these are called Structs) do not have entries in the app container, and therefore don't have keys.

 If you have something functional coming from outside Hanami, like that `ApiClient` in the code above or coming from a non-Hanami specific gem or wherever, then you can give them a key and define their lifecycle within the application [via a Provider](https://guides.hanamirb.org/v2.2/app/providers/).
-By convention, keys match a class name but they don't have to.

 **Briefly, commentary:** Some common Rails development discourse is “Rails is too magic”, which is leveled because Rails framework can work out what constants you mean without directly referencing them (e.g. `has_many :comments` implies there’s an Active Record `Comment`), and “just use a PORO” (plain old ruby object) when a developer is trying to painfully jam _everything_ into narrow Rails framework primitives.
 With Hanami:
 - Hanami has quite a bit of like “here’s a string, now it’s an object 🪄” , but it is consistently applied everywhere and has some nice benefits beyond just brevity, like overloading dependencies.